Tryptamine: TAAR1 agonist

+Other actions

+Tryptamine has been found to act as a potent agonist of the GPR139 and to be involved in sleep regulation.

 Effects in animals and humans

 In a published clinical study, tryptamine, at a total dose of 23 to 277 mg by intravenous infusion, produced hallucinogenic effects or perceptual disturbances similar to those of small doses of lysergic acid diethylamide (LSD).
 It also produced other LSD-like effects, including pupil dilation, increased blood pressure, and increased force of the patellar reflex.
 Tryptamine produced side effects including nausea, vomiting, dizziness, tingling sensations, sweating, and bodily heaviness among others as well.
 Conversely, there were no changes in heart rate or respiratory rate.
 The onset of the effects was rapid and the duration was very short.
 This can be attributed to the very rapid metabolism of tryptamine by monoamine oxidase (MAO) and its very short elimination half-life.

 In animals, tryptamine, alone and/or in combination with a monoamine oxidase inhibitor (MAOI), produces behavioral changes such as hyperlocomotion and reversal of reserpine-induced behavioral depression.
 In addition, it produces effects like hyperthermia, tachycardia, myoclonus, and seizures or convulsions, among others.
 Findings on tryptamine and the head-twitch response in rodents have been mixed, with some studies reporting no effect, some studies reporting induction of head twitches by tryptamine, and others reporting that tryptamine actually antagonized 5-hydroxytryptophan (5-HTP)-induced head twitches.
 Another study found that combination of tryptamine with an MAOI dose-dependently produced head twitches.
 Head twitches in rodents are a behavioral proxy of psychedelic-like effects.
 Many of the effects of tryptamine can be reversed by serotonin receptor antagonists like metergoline, metitepine (methiothepin), and cyproheptadine.
 Conversely, the effects of tryptamine in animals are profoundly augmented by MAOIs due to inhibition of its metabolism.

 Tryptamine seems to also elevate prolactin and cortisol levels in animals and/or humans.

 The LD_{50} values of tryptamine in animals include 100 mg/kg i.p. in mice, 500 mg/kg s.c. in mice, and 223 mg/kg i.p. in rats.